Abelian Surfaces over totally real fields are Potentially Modular: Potential modularity of abelian surfaces

 \begin{prop} Let~$A$ be an abelian surface over a totally real field~$F$, and let~$X = \Km(A)$.
 Then Conjecture~\ref{conj:serre} holds for~$X$. \end{prop}

 \begin{proof} The cohomology groups~$H^*(X,\Q_p)$ are trivial in odd degree.
 In even degree, they are generated by~$H^*(A,\Q_p)$ plus the~$16$ dimensional space of Tate cycles in~$H^2(X,\Q_p)$ spanned by the~$16$ exceptional divisors in the resolution~$X \rightarrow A/(\pm 1)$.
-Hence the result follows from Theorem~\ref{thm: potential modularity implies meromorphic continuation} applied to~$A$, together with the meromorphic continuation of~$\zeta(s-1)^{16}$. \end{proof}
+The latter classes are all defined over a finite extension of~$\Q$, and hence the Galois representation (up to twist) they generate is an Artin representation.
+Hence the result follows from Theorem~\ref{thm: potential modularity implies meromorphic continuation} applied to~$A$, together with the meromorphic continuation of Artin~$L$-functions. \end{proof}

 More generally, if a K3 surface~$X/F$ admits a Shioda--Inose structure~\cite[\S6]{Morrison} over~$F$, then~$H^*(X,\Q_p) \simeq H^*(\Km(A),\Q_p)$ for some abelian surface~$A/F$, and Prop~\ref{prop:kummer} implies Conjecture~\ref{conj:serre} for~$X$.
 It might also happen that~$X/F$ admits a Shioda--Inose structure over some finite extension~$E$.
 Recall Ribet's notion of a~$\Q$-curve (\cite{RibetQ}) as an elliptic curve over~$\Qbar$ all of whose conjugates by~$G_{\Q}$ are isogenous: